eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 ## Testing {#testing}

-- some tasks have a higher activation energy---effort to get started---than others
-- the code that gets written is the code that is easy to write
+Different tasks have different activation energy---the amount of effort to accomplish them.
+And in the end, the code that gets written is the code that is easy to write.

+That's why OCaml programs will have 10x more types than Java programs: because in OCaml you can define a type in three lines of code, while in Java defining the humblest class requires opening a new file and writing the entire declaration out in triplicate.

-- languages, tooling affect the shape of the activation energy landscape, and channel you in a particular direction
+Languages, tooling, and the community best practices affect the shape of the activation energy landscape, and channel you into a particular way of writing code.

-- different languages make writing unit tests easier or harder
-    - python makes it easy
-    - write a class with methods that have the right name, everything gets autodiscovered
-    - unit test autodiscovery is a _huge_ boon
-    - it encourages writing tests
-- languages that require you to write and register your test functions, like OCaml and Haskell, raise the activation energy to do this
-- maybe there is an OCaml library that does test autodiscovery and makes it easier to write tests
+In particular: the experience of writing unit tests varies markedly by language.
+In Python I tend to write more tests, because Python is very dynamic and test frameworks take advantage of that.
+I just add a class and write a few methods with names starting with `test_` and I have my unit tests.

+Test autodiscovery is a huge boon.
+Test frameworks where you have to manually register tests make it more tiresome and time-consuming to write tests, and I end up writing fewer.

+Maybe there's a way to do quick, succint tests in OCaml with autodiscovery.
+If there is, I haven't found it, because setting up even the most basic unit tests with `dune` was already a pain.

-    - but the existence of better tooling is worthless
-    - the Right Way to do things should be in the project skeleton generator
+The _existence_ of tooling is worthless.
+The Right Way to do things should be included in the project skeleton generator, so it's not just experts who know how to do it.
-- if i had more time i'd install the ocaml tooling and try to get a simple hello world app with unit tests going and record all the horrors

 ## Minor Complaints {#misc-complaint}